bridgecrew-perf6/TeamB_Model_Deployment/README.md

 #### Target Variable
 Our Target variable is EverDelinquent.
 It equals 0 if the borrower paid the loan on time.
 It equals 1 if the borrower did not pay the loan for more than 30 days at any time in the duration of loan repayment.

+#### Encoding and Scaling
+We used Binary Encoding technique to encode categorical variables because this will require fewer feature columns than other encoding techniques.
+If there are n unique categories, then binary encoding results in the only log₂(n) features.
+We used robust scaling because it is based on percentiles and therefore not influenced by outliers.

 ## Model Used:
 This is a Classification problem so we use Random Forest Classifier and Linear Support Vector Classifier for Model Building.
 ### Training and Testing dataset